 Kids love to jump and that’s what you do at Rebounderz, essentially a large warehouse filled with what seems like acres of trampolines.
 Kids can bounce while playing dodgeball, carom off the angled trampoline walls, leap into a pit of foam bricks and just jump in circles over and over again, watched by referees.
 (Parents, you can — and should — jump right alongside.)
-The Web site has a list of daily deals: Admission for children ages 3 to 7, for example, is discounted to $10 per hour on Monday.
+The website has a list of daily deals: On “Toddler Thursday,” admission is $10 for children 5 and younger, and parents jump free.
 Be aware that anyone younger than 18 has to have a waiver signed by his or her parent or guardian, not just any adult.

 Parks, gardens and places to run